SnowGem (XSG) Trading 13.2% Lower Over Last 7 Days

-SnowGem (CURRENCY:XSG) traded up 1.8% against the dollar during the one day period ending at 18:00 PM Eastern on February 11th.
-Over the last seven days, SnowGem has traded down 13.2% against the dollar.
-One SnowGem coin can currently be bought for about $0.0441 or 0.00000231 BTC on cryptocurrency exchanges including Mercatox, STEX and Graviex.
+SnowGem (CURRENCY:XSG) traded up 1.8% against the dollar during the one day period ending at 18:00 PM ET on February 16th.
+During the last week, SnowGem has traded down 13.2% against the dollar.
+One SnowGem coin can now be purchased for about $0.0441 or 0.00000231 BTC on major exchanges including Mercatox, STEX and Graviex.
 SnowGem has a market capitalization of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last day.

 - FABRK (FAB) traded 0.1% higher against the dollar and now trades at $0.0010 or 0.00000003 BTC.